 Caitlin Graovac is a Master of Public Policy student at the Sanford School of Public Policy.
 She is specializing in global policy and pursuing a certificate in international development policy.
 Her interests lie broadly within poverty reduction and sustainable development.
 Prior to coming to Duke, Caitlin worked in non-profit education, primarily on improving civic engagement among high school students.
 Caitlin holds a BA in Political Science from Indiana University.

-Yating Li is a PhD student in the University Program in Environmental Policy, studying environmental and energy economics.
-Her research focuses on modeling residential electricity in China using micro data.
-With an interest in understanding the development outcomes of energy access, she is actively involved in several energy-related on-campus groups including GLEAN, SETI and GEHE.
+Yating Li is a PhD candidate in the University Program in Environmental Policy, studying environmental and energy economics.
+Her research focuses on modeling and forecasting the residential electricity consumption in China using micro data, to highlight both the effect of income growth and the implication of climate change.
+With an interest in understanding the development outcomes and fiscal implications of wind and solar investment, she is actively involved in several energy-related on-campus groups including GLEAN, SETI and GEHE.
 She holds a Bachelor’s degree and a Master’s degree in Economics from Renmin University of China and a certificate in Business, Language and Culture from Copenhagen Business School, Denmark.
-Prior to her PhD study, she worked as an intern at the Energy Research Institute, the Greenpeace Beijing office and Delegation of European Union in China.
+Prior to her PhD study, she worked as an intern at the national Energy Research Institute, the Greenpeace Beijing office and Delegation of European Union in China.

 Former research assistants

 Nina Brooks, MPP

 Koichi Kanaoka, MEM